 - Valentine’s Day is a perfect example, this is always a holiday that causes great stress and grief in my classroom as it’s a holiday that most other countries don’t celebrate and the concept of little boxes of school Valentine cards is completely foreign.
 I stand outside the classroom door beginning a week or two before Valentine’s Day and hold up sample boxes of school Valentine cards.
 I also Xerox the front and back of several boxes as examples and send a short note home telling parents where to buy the cards and how to address them.
 I strongly suggest you buy several boxes of school Valentine cards at the after Valentine’s Day sales each year because there are always a few families who still don’t get it.
 Also, be prepared for students who bring in packages of cards for baby showers or birthday invitations because their parents just don’t understand the concept no matter how hard you tried.
-Always be accepting of these situations and never scold the child or demand the parent send in the correct cards, it will only embarass the parents and student.
+Always be accepting of these situations and never scold the child or demand the parent send in the correct cards.
 I save these cards and put them in my art center the following year rather than send them home and embarrass the family.

 Materials: poster board, clipart, glue, scissors, plastic microphone, fly swatter